data-mermaid/mermaidreporting/README.md

 mermaid_map_sites_interactive(xpdc_sites)
 ```

-Note that this is just a screenshot of the interacive plot, but you can
+Note that this is just a screenshot of the interactive plot, but you can
 try it out in an interactive R session by running the above code\!

 ### Mapping by a variable